 What are bath salts?

-What are the symptoms of bath salts?
+What are the symptoms of using bath salts?

 Bath salts are dangerous drugs.
 People who take them can hurt themselves or people around them.